 Loading...

-Running a hospitality & restaurant operation in Hartford means competing in a market that does not reward generic advice — it rewards operators who execute.
+Running a hospitality business in Hartford means competing in a market that does not reward generic advice — it rewards operators who execute.
 Hartford's SERP is unusually PE- and turnaround-heavy — 'interim business operator for PE' and 'business turnaround advisor' signal a buyer class that pays premium rates and values operator credibility over MBA credentials.
-HooksHustle delivers multi-location consultant with hands-on execution — not another report that sits in a folder.
+HooksHustle delivers multi-location consulting with hands-on execution — not another report that sits in a folder.

 Restaurants fail on prime cost and operations, not on food quality.
 A full restaurant that does not control food cost, labor and waste still loses money — discipline in those areas is survival.